vduce/randa-kassis-website/public/articles/article30.md

 Among the Pitjantjatjara tribe in Australia, for example, women are affectionate and tender with their children, yet are said to consume the weaker among them, offering greater care to the stronger ones.
 This form of selection mirrors patterns in the animal world and resonates with the theory of natural selection.

 Such practices also spark in children a buried urge for revenge.
 Some specialists suggest that demons and spirits symbolise the child’s repressed desire to penetrate and devour the mother’s body.
-As the psychoanalyst Melanie Klein explained, “The child projects their aggression first onto the mother, then the father, becoming immersed in fantasies of bodily destruction.”
+As the psychoanalyst Melanie Klein explained, 'The child projects their aggression first onto the mother, then the father, becoming immersed in fantasies of bodily destruction'.

 It is likely that the very bond between mother and child—from conception in the womb to the trauma of birth—played a central role in producing childhood anxiety, which later fed into mythological and, eventually, religious storytelling.